aheze/Popovers/README.md

 }
 ```

+## Community
+### Author
+Popovers is made by [aheze](https://github.com/aheze).

+### Contributing
+All contributions are welcome.
+Just fork the repo, then make a pull request.

 ### Need Help?
 Open an [issue](https://github.com/aheze/Popovers/issues) or join the [Discord server](https://discord.com/invite/Pmq8fYcus2).
+Or read the source code — there's lots of comments.

 ## License
-Popovers is made by [aheze](https://github.com/aheze).
-Use it however you want.

 ```
 MIT License